wenderson-me/wenderson-me/README.md

 ### About Me :

-- 🏙 I currently live in Goiânia - GO / Brazil and work at the Auto Bem cooperative.
+- 🏙  I currently live in Goiânia - GO / Brazil and work at the Auto Bem Cooperative as a QA.
-- 🐻 I'm currently focusing on Angular and web development!
+- 🐻 I am currently focusing my studies on testing and automation techniques with Javascript ( not Java, please ).
 - 🚩 In your free time you will find me playing Valorant.
 - 📚 I love reading fantasy and fiction novels.